Had3r/za-Szklem-Foto/README.md

 - another example is the `container` class.
 Those classes not being defined in `static-styles.js` or `dynamic-styles.js` The workaround was to add the container class directly to my styled component.

 Some solution could be <a href="https://github.com/ben-rogerson/twin.macro">twin.macro</a>, but still I would have to use the container as a class.
-So I decided to leave for now `tailwind.macro v1.0.0-alpha.10`.
+So I decided to stick with `tailwind.macro v1.0.0-alpha.10`.

 ## Documentation files